Hammo1337/scrabble-sentence-maker/pull_request_template.md

+[ ] This is a pull request template test
-This is a pull request template test
+- [ ] This is a pull request template test